Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 `[Announce Passers, Format: [Username] [CD/Rank or Old Rank-New Rank]`

-If you have been promoted from this modified training, your cooldown will range from 3 days to 1 week.
+If you have been promoted from this session, your cooldown will range from 3 days to 1 week.
 Please check with us if you’re unsure about your cooldown period!

 This concludes our modified training session!
 It has been an honor and a pleasure to be your host today.